flyingmachine/brave-clojure-web/content/basic-emacs.md

 integration with a Clojure REPL.
 This allows you to instantly try out your code as you write.
 That kind of tight feedback loop will be useful both when learning Clojure and, later, when writing real Clojure programs.

 Emacs is also great for working with any Lisp dialect; Emacs itself is written in a Lisp dialect called Emacs Lisp.
-If you don't follow the thorough Emacs instructions below, then it's still worthwhile to invest time in setting up your editor to work with a REPL.
+If you don't follow the thorough Emacs instructions in this chapter, then it's still worthwhile to invest time in setting up your editor to work with a REPL.

 By the end of this chapter, your Emacs setup will look something like
 this: